Healing Our Children Book Excerpt

 One essential factor in ensuring a safe birth is a positive, healthy, and communicative relationship with your birth care provider.
 While midwives usually seem to be the choice for the best care for labor, there are some doctors who also provide excellent care; don’t unnecessarily limit your choices—remember to be open minded.

-Safer Births With Midwives
+Safer Pregnancy and Labor With Midwives

 Statistics show that midwives will increase your chance of a safe and natural birth.
 In one study, neonatal death was on average 26% lower with midwives, and the likelihood of a low birth weight was 31% lower with a midwife providing pregnancy care than with a physician.